django/deps/draft/0010-new-governance.rst

 pull request has been approved by another Merger, by the Technical Board, or by the Django Security Team.

-Any Merger MAY initiate discussion in the appropriate venue of a Minor Change, and request that other Mergers refrain from merging it while discussion proceeds.
+Any Merger MAY initiate discussion of a Minor Change in the appropriate venue, and request that other Mergers refrain from merging it while discussion proceeds.
 Any Merger MAY request a vote of the Technical Board regarding any Minor Change if, in the Merger's opinion, discussion has failed to reach a consensus.

 When a Major Change reaches one of its implementation milestones, any Merger or member of the associated DEP's Implementation Team MAY